scottcarter/AddressBookPeoplePicker/README.md

  Method 2

- The second method (comment out the define for PERSON_VIEW_CONTROLLER_METHOD1 below) is a modification to Scott Sherwood's approach.
+ The second method (comment out the define for PERSON_VIEW_CONTROLLER_METHOD1 in AddressBookPeoplePickerViewController.m) is a modification to Scott Sherwood's approach.
 Here we manually put up the ABPersonViewController in the protocol method peoplePickerNavigationController:shouldContinueAfterSelectingPerson: